amallianadhiaratna/company-rooms-reservation/README.md

 - Developer notes : Sometimes you still cannot access the django admin, try to change the password with `python manage.py changepassword [email]`

-Run server with below command
+Run server with below command then you can access the server at http://127.0.0.1:8000/

 ```
 $ script/runserver.sh